onseok/kotlin-web-site/docs/topics/strings.md

 //sampleStart
     val str = "abcd"

-    // create and print a new String object println(str.uppercase())
+    // Creates and prints a new String object println(str.uppercase())
     // ABCD

-    // the original string remains the same println(str)
+    // The original string remains the same println(str)
     // abcd
 //sampleEnd